ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 `getValidatorConfigurationSchema()`

 In addition to normal settings, the Field Type should provide a schema settings for its validation process.
 The schema describes, what kind of validation can be performed by the Field Type and which settings the user can specify to these validation methods.
 For example, the `ezstring` type can validate minimum and maximum length of the string.
-It therefore provides a schema to indicate to the user that he might specify the corresponding restrictions, when creating a `FieldDefinition` with this type.
+It therefore provides a schema to indicate to the user that they might specify the corresponding restrictions, when creating a `FieldDefinition` with this type.
 Again, the schema does not underlie any regulations, except for that it must be serializable.

 `validateFieldSettings()`

 The type is asked to validate the settings (provided by the user) before the Public API stores those settings for the Field Type in a `FieldDefinition`.
 As a result, the Field Type must return if the given settings comply to the schema defined by `getSettingsSchema()`.
 `validateValidatorConfiguration()`

- Analog to `validateFieldSettings()`, this method verifies that the given validator configuration complies to the schema provided by `getValidatorConfigurationSchema()`.
+ As in `validateFieldSettings()`, this method verifies that the given validator configuration complies to the schema provided by `getValidatorConfigurationSchema()`.

 It is important to note that the schema definitions of the Field Type can be both of arbitrary and serializable format, it is highly recommended to use a simple hash structure.
 You should follow the [Best practices](../guide/best_practices.md) in order to create future-proof schemas.